- It is estimated that there are currently 450,000 centenarians worldwide, and about 72,000 in the U.S.

 Recent statistics moreover also reveal that not only are the offspring of centenarians more predisposed to reach the 100-year benchmark, they are far less likely to suffer from various noxious illnesses such as heart disease, hypertension, and diabetes.

-These statistics, and those from practically all other studies, emphasize however that life expectancy is shaped by a combination of genetic and non-genetic factors.
+These statistics, and those from other studies, emphasize however that life expectancy is shaped by a combination of genetic and non-genetic factors.
 Those non-genetic factors comprise the crux of the matter in the rest of this article, for we will discuss how life expectancy has a lot to do with how well we maintain our organisms, system and organs, down to the cellular level.

 Our bodies have to contend with wear and tear much like an engine that is left out in the backyard.
 The ongoing wear and tear occurs throughout our body, down to our cellular system, akin to the rust and disrepair that develops on the disregarded engine.
 It is caused by what is referred to as oxidative stress (OS).
-Our cells can thus “rust”, even as we breathe, due to oxidative stress, a process caused by “free radicals”.
+Our cells can thus “rust”, even as we breathe, due to the oxidative damage, a process caused by “free radicals”.
 Here is how it all works:

 “Oxidation” occurs in the body in the process of removing electrons from an atom or molecule.
 The result of this change can be destructive, as in the dilapidated engine left to rust out in the yard.
-The Oxygen we breathe is the culprit, better known as the “oxidizing agent”.
-We create a high rate of free radicals as we metabolize Oxygen and nutrients to generate energy.
+The oxygen we breathe is the culprit, better known as the “oxidizing agent”.
+We create a high rate of free radicals as we metabolize oxygen and nutrients to generate energy.

-But unlike our metabolic system that transforms food and oxygen into the energy that drives us, the excess Oxygen is concentrated and turns corrosive by generating unstable molecules known as free radicals.
+But unlike our metabolic system that transforms food and oxygen into the energy that drives us, the excess oxygen is concentrated and turns corrosive by generating unstable molecules known as free radicals.
 In an effort to stabilize, free radicals in turn strip electrons from any other healthy molecules they come up against, eating their way into our cells and, like an army of locusts, into other organisms and tissue, and ultimately throughout the rest of our body.